Clone Plant Overview

-- Match Plant and Shrub Area & Groundcover Hatches
+- Clone Plant and Shrub Area & Groundcover Hatches

 - Related Webinars

-Our Match Plant tool grabs the symbol and data assigned to one plant and then copies that plant, along with all its data, into other locations in your drawing.
+Our Clone Plant tool (formerly known as Match Plant)grabs the symbol and data assigned to one plant and then copies that plant, along with all its data, into other locations in your drawing.
 In this way, you can place plants quickly without having to open the Plant Manager.

 Hoping to apply the properties of one plant to other existing plants in your drawing?
-Check out our Match Properties tool.
+Check out our Mimic tool (formerly known as Match Properties).

 The cursor will turn into a pickbox, and the Command line will prompt you to Select source object.

 Select a plant in your drawing that you want to re-create.
-This plant will become the Source Object, which will give its symbol and data to the new plants you are about to place using Match Plant.
+This plant will become the Source Object, which will give its symbol and data to the new plants you're about to place using Clone Plant.

 Once you select the source plant, you'll see a copy of the selected plant at the cursor crosshairs.